eniagreen/botml/README.md

 < Hmm... bye then...
 ```

 *Conditional branching* also work well with scripts as long as a value is returned.
 If a script returns the value `true`, the corresponding branch will be activated.
-If alls test are `false` *conditional branching* will skip all branches and continue with the current workflow:
+If all tests are `false` *conditional branching* will skip all branches and continue with the current workflow:

 ```
 ~ ask_for_email